2016 Spring Semester Advising for continuing students begins October 14.

-In order to receive their spring advising code advisees must attend one of these sessions.
+In order to receive an advising code advisees must attend one of the sessions listed above or see Dr. Jenkens.
+Codes will not be given via email.

 Students may look up their advising window on Genie by following these steps: